lizimai/zimaili/content/_index.md

       title: Contact
       subtitle:
       text: |-
-        I am happy to connect with people to talk about science and arts.
+        I am happy to connect with people to talk about science and art.
 Write me a message!
       # Contact (add or remove contact options as necessary)
       email: zimai.li@evobio.eu
       address: